Glove Shell Materials

 ELK SKIN

-Elk skin carries a lot of the qualities of deerskin, but with a lot more durability.
+Elk skin carries a lot of the same qualities of deerskin and is soft, supple, and dexterous, but with a lot more durability.

 BUFFALO